 speaker

 Sure.
 Thanks, John.
 Yeah, sure.
-So, you know, while we look towards the full year to represent the continued progress around gross margins, there are sort of fluctuations quarter over quarter, as you've seen over the last couple of years, just in terms of counting and timing of recognizing cost of goods sold relative to the activities, particularly in our Germany facility.
+So, you know, while we look towards the full year to represent the continued progress around gross margin, there are, you know, sort of fluctuations quarter over quarter, as you've seen over the last couple of years, just in terms of counting and timing of recognizing cost of goods sold relative to the activities, particularly in our Germany facility.
 So we're not trying to highlight anything specifically that we're anticipating.
 We just acknowledge that there's some variability from quarter to quarter.

 speaker